damienmckenna/metatag/README.txt

 ------------------------------------------------------------------------------
 * Versions of Drupal older than v7.17 were missing necessary functionality for taxonomy term pages to work correctly.
+* Using Metatag with values assigned for the page title and the Page Title module simultaneously can cause conflicts and unexpected results.

 Related modules